 Key measure What does it show?
 Additional Reinsurance cover remaining The total amount of reinsurance cover remaining less the gross undiscounted claims outstanding.
-It represents the margin available to cover future reserve deterioration Surplus The surplus available to fund the Group expenses in monitoring the run-off and for further return of premium Gross undiscounted claims outstanding The expected total remaining liabilities before any deduction for reinsurance on an undiscounted basis
+It represents the margin available to cover future reserve deterioration Surplus The surplus available to fund the Group expenses in monitoring the run-off and for further return of premium and to provide regulatory capital Gross undiscounted claims outstanding The expected total remaining liabilities before any deduction for reinsurance on an undiscounted basis

-The Group's key performance measures as defined above for the year to 31 March 2010 are set out in the table below:
+The Group's key performance measures as defined above for the year to 31 March 2011 are set out in the table below:

-2010 \$m 2009 \$m
+2011 \$m 2010 \$m

-Reinsurance cover remaining 6,256 5,295
+Reinsurance cover remaining 6,223 6,256

 £m £m

-Surplus 77 104
+Surplus 77 77

-Gross undiscounted claims outstanding 5,321 5,850
+Gross undiscounted claims outstanding 4,894 5,321